 Check out another fab hair doodad from You Seriously Made That?!
 And guess what?
 You need only know how to chain to make this gorgeous stunner.
 I am loving the orange with her hair, too!
 Thinking I need a few and my headband wearing sister needs about a dozen!
 The Knotted Headband Tutorial.

 Over at Mon Makes Things there are tons of super neat project and I’ve had my eye on these crochet beads for some time.
 These suckers look great in a bowl and would be ah-mazing in DIY jewelry.
 Hmmm.
 Wheels are turning :) See how to make your own, Free Pattern Crochet Wooden Beads.
+The site currently looks odd at the top but scroll down and you can still see the fab tutorial!

 Is it the wrong season to be sharing a Christmas ornament pattern?
 Um, yeah.
 But it’s awesome and I just cannot help it!
 Greedy for Colour will show you how to crochet up these amazing baubles that I just LOVE.
 I also love the presentation and the idea of giving them as a gift just like this.
 Extra bonus?
 These won’t shatter when your cat decides to climb the tree this December!
 Christmas Bauble Tutorial